burger icon

 VIP & High Roller: Payment Extras (What’s Real, What’s Not)

 VIP climbs look brilliant on paper-bigger withdrawals, priority queue, the works.
 Reality?
-Much like the footy ladder, it's great if you're top of the heap.
-Here's how the dust actually settles:
+Much like the footy ladder, it’s great if you’re top of the heap, but current reports suggest the program is largely cosmetic.
+Here’s how the dust actually settles:

 VIP Level Weekly Withdrawal Limit Processing Speed Payment Support Exclusive Methods Fee Reductions